Make a complaint

 We respond to a complaint when we know the answer to the complaint, not when we complete the actions required to address the issue.

-Where you raise additional complaints during the investigation, we incorporate these into the stage 1 response if they are related and the stage 1 response has not been issued.
+Where you raise additional complaints during the investigation, we incorporate these into the stage 1 response if they're related and the stage 1 response hasn't been issued.

 Where we have issued the stage 1 response, the new issues are unrelated to the issues already being investigated or it would unreasonably delay the response, we log the new issues as a new complaint.